sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-3.md

 }
 ```

 In the example above, the fieldset with ID `form` will always have a height of at least 400 pixels.
-The fieldset could become taller, however.
+The fieldset could become taller, however, to accommodate child elements and content.

 #### Percentages